-The advantage of allowing FontLab to use fractional precision rather than rounded coordinates is that you can scale and transform freely, and operations can be reversed without loss of accuracy.
+FontLab supports fractional coordinates for all nodes, metrics, etc. The advantage of fractional precision rather than rounded coordinates is that you can scale and transform freely, and operations can be reversed without loss of accuracy.
 For example, if you have a rectangle that is 35 units thick, and scale it 50%, then scale it 200%, you will end up back at 35 units.
 If you are using rounded coordinates, you will end up either at 34 or 36 units, depending on how the thickness was rounded when you first scaled it down by 50%.

-Why don’t people always work with such precision?
+Why don’t people always work with fractional precision?
 The final output fonts must use integer coordinates if they use TrueType outlines, and using higher-precision coordinates with PostScript outlines is non-standard and results in larger font file sizes.
-So FontLab still has to round the coordinates in the final output font.
+So FontLab still has to round the coordinates on export at least for TrueType-based font formats.
 Users who want their editing to better reflect final output may wish to keep “round coordinates” on, while users who want more accurate free-form editing may wish to turn it off.

 Turning Contour > Preview Rounding off at this moment will show you the actual size of the rectangle: